Skip to content

 peer{1}: 192.168.1.0/24 === 192.168.7.0/24

-It's working: The Cisco IOS nat engine try to preserve packet original source port.
+It’s working: the Cisco IOS NAT engine tries to preserve the original source port of the packet.

-And NAT translations table of C3 and C5 confirm it:
+And the NAT translation tables of C3 and C5 confirm it:

 C3#sh ip nat translations